isysd-mirror/io-http-iramiller.com/src/GuldEvents.md

-# Guld Events Schedule
+# Fintech Event Series

-Starting next Wednesday May 17th, I will host a weekly event on a guld-related topic.
+Starting next Wednesday May 17th, I will host a weekly [PanaFintech](http://www.panafintech.com/) event.
+This event series focuses on technology, whereas the monthly PanaFintech events are more about business, networking, and awareness.
 [RSVP](https://www.meetup.com/panamajs/events/239824122/)  [details](images/guld-weekly-event-1.jpg)

-Whenever possible, these events will be a concerted effort with other groups like [PanaFintech](http://www.panafintech.com/), [Panama Bitcoin meetup](https://www.meetup.com/Panama-Bitcoin/), and [PanamaJS Meetup](https://www.meetup.com/panamajs/).
-Since guld is fintech, cryptocurrency, and JS, sometimes there will be constructive overlap.
+Whenever possible, these events will be a concerted effort with other technical groups like, [Panama Bitcoin meetup](https://www.meetup.com/Panama-Bitcoin/), and [PanamaJS Meetup](https://www.meetup.com/panamajs/).

-Though I or some other guld member will be prepared to present a topic each week, coordination and cross promotion are very important.
+Though I or some other PanaFintech community member will be prepared to present a topic each week, coordination and cross promotion are very important.
 We're open to suggestions to change agenda, location, or time of any week's event.

 ### When